We work with more than 300 partners to bring you better travel deals

 What time of day is cheapest to fly?

 To get the best value, try booking a flight in the morning when visiting Burlington.
-Generally the prices will increase for flights in the afternoon as these tend to have higher demand.
+Generally the prices will increase for flights at midday as these tend to have higher demand.

 When to take a flight to Burlington

 Like all of New England, it is always worth taking a flight to Burlington in the autumn months of September and October, with the prime foliage weekend falling around October 10 every year.
 Not only is the city at its most colourful, but the heat of the summer will have cooled off and visitors can enjoy the romantic feeling of wrapping-up warm and exploring all the festivities leading up to Halloween, Thanksgiving and Christmas.
 Between January and March is when you would expect to find cheap flight to Burlington once the festivals are over.